The 41-Year-Old Virgin Who Knocked Up Sarah Marshall and Felt Superbad About It: Plot

-Seeking respite from his woes, Andy goes on vacation to Hawaii, where he reconnects with Kim, who now works as a manager at the hotel Andy is staying at.
+Seeking respite from his woes, Andy goes on vacation to Hawaii, where he reconnects with Kim, who is now manager at his hotel.
 Andy discovers that Sarah and her new boyfriend, Aldus Snow, are staying in the room adjacent to his.
-Once again denying the baby is his, Sarah and Aldus have loud sex in an attempt to get Andy to leave.
+Once again denying the baby is his, Sarah and Aldus have loud sex in an attempt to get Andy jealous.

 That night, Andy goes on a date with Kim and when they attempt to have sex, Sarah interrupts and a fight breaks out.
 Sarah and Kim both subsequently leave Andy.
-After a brief encounter with Mace Windu and Yoda, Andy learns that virginity allows him to live longer and gain control of the force but rejects it after learning his scrotum with inflate in size.
+After a brief encounter with Mace Windu and Yoda, Andy learns that virginity allows him to live longer and gain control of the force but rejects it after learning his scrotum will inflate in size.

 Andy reconciles with Kim after being struck by a car and they are married soon after.
-On their wedding night, Andy and Kim finally have sex but Andy's semen has backed up with such force that he ejects Kim through a window when he climaxes, subsequently flooding California and thwarting a missle attack by Kim Jong il.
+On their wedding night, they finally have sex but Andy's semen has backed up with such force that he ejects Kim through a window when he climaxes, subsequently putting out wildfires in California, flooding Louisiana, and thwarting a missile attack by Kim Jong il.

 A subplot involving Jonah, Michael and their friend McAnalovin' also occurs throughout the course of the movie.
 After being picked up by police officers Beat and Yo' Ass for using a false ID to acquire alcohol, McAnalovin' goes on a Grand Theft Auto IV-style adventure that unwittingly unleashes an army of Mexicans upon himself and the officers.
 Jonah becomes separated and is accused on being a pedophile after an encounter with Chris Hansen.
 The two eventually regroup and manage to drive to Hawaii in the car that strikes Andy but are both killed by the Mexicans.
 Michael, meanwhile, has fallen in with a group of lactose-intolerant vampires led by Edward Cullen.